tc39/notes/es6/2015-05/may-27.md

 MM: SES has to make sure that none of the primordials expose mutable state.
 They have to freeze them, and the only way to do that is to walk eagerly.

-DG: What about the large number of SVG bindings?
+DGN: What about the large number of SVG bindings?

 MM: The SVG bindings are provided through a membrane.